-On behalf of the Board of Directors (the "Board"), we are pleased to present to you the Annual Report of Joyas International Holdings Limited ("Joyas Int'l", or the "Company") for the financial year ended 31 December 2023 ("FY2023").
+On behalf of the Board of Directors (the "Board"), we are pleased to present to you the Annual Report of Joyas International Holdings Limited ("Joyas Int'l", or the "Company") for the financial year ended 31 December 2024 ("FY2024").

-In FY2023, Joyas Int'l and its subsidiaries (together the "Group") recorded lower revenue of approximately HK\$3.5 million, decreased by approximately HK\$423,000 or 10.7% as compared with the financial year ended 31 December 2022 ("FY2022").
-The decrease was mainly attributed to decrease in interest income from the financing business due to decrease in amount of loan disbursements in the People's Republic of China (the "PRC") (including HK) during FY2023 compared to FY2022.
+In FY2024, Joyas Int'l and its subsidiaries (together the "Group") recorded higher revenue of approximately HK\$3.5 million, increased by approximately HK\$2,000 or 0.1% as compared with the financial year ended 31 December 2023 ("FY2023").
+The increase was mainly attributed to increase in loan referral services income from the financing business due to an increase in loan referral service.
+The increase was partially offset by a decrease in interest income from the financing business due to a decrease in amount of loan disbursements in the People's Republic of China (the "PRC") (including HK) during FY2024 compared to FY2023.